 Our first day biking started mid-day.
 It felt like we lost 5 pounds just in perspiration alone.
 Luckily this is Samoa and meals are enormous.
 The second day got better.
-Scenery was nice, the ride was flat, and we cruised into Manase before lunchtime for a 2-day stay.
+The scenery was nice, the ride was flat, and we cruised into Manase before lunchtime for a 2-day stay.
 Our third day biking was the real knee wrencher, literally.
 Yana’s knee was bothering her the second half of the day.
 It was 90 degrees and humid.
 Although Yana hates to admit it, no matter how little I work out, I seem to be cruising right by her.
 This might be why she got mad at me for no reason and we got into a fight.
 Maybe it was the heat.
 Maybe the knee.
 Just a few miles later, ice cream seemed to solve both our marital and her knee problems.
 We pushed on.
 A day off at Falealupo was a perfect rest from the longest biking day.
 We enjoyed Savaii’s best beach with our new Aussie honeymooner friends Tom and Mindy!

 By now we were in a groove and biking seemed easy.
 A scenic ride down the South Coast, rock arches, some of the best snorkeling we have ever done, massive blowholes and a relaxing waterfall to swim in closed out a perfect week on Savaii.
-Now that Yana’s knee is better and I make sure she has enough ice cream, we can both agree how much fun our week in Savaii was.
+Now that Yana’s knee is better and I make sure she has enough ice cream, we can both agree on how much fun our week in Savaii was.

 The shoulder season between May and September is the best time to visit Samoa, especially when planning to cycle.
 The weather is better, but be ready for hot days and nearly 100% humidity.
 Always bring extra clothes and quick-dry is the way to go!

 How to Get to Savaii